-Here is some general advice on identifying scam websites:
+General advice on identifying scam websites:

-Top tip: Check the company details from their invoice
+Check the company details from their invoice

 Some scam sites in operation in the UK right now are using stolen company registration and VAT registration numbers.

 If you are suspicious you can check information about a company.
 You can enter the company registration number and it will report back the company registration info.